dotnet/AspNetCore.Docs/aspnetcore/migration/inc/overview.md

 ![Before starting the migration](~/migration/inc/overview/static/1.png)

 Migration starts by introducing a new app based on ASP.NET Core that becomes the entry point.
 Incoming requests go to the ASP.NET Core app, which either handles the request or proxies the request to the .NET Framework app via [YARP](https://microsoft.github.io/reverse-proxy/).
-At first, the majority of code providing responses is the .NET Framework app, but the core app is now set up to start migrating routes:
+At first, the majority of code providing responses is the .NET Framework app, but the ASP.NET Core app is now set up to start migrating routes:

 ![start migrating routes](~/migration/inc/overview/static/nop.png)